ATLauncher/ATLauncher/README.md

 ## Coding Standards & Styling Guidelines
 Please see the [STYLE.md](STYLE.md) file for coding standards and style guidelines.

+## Contributing to ATLauncher
+If you wish to contribute to ATLauncher in any way, take a look at [CONTRIBUTING.md](CONTRIBUTING.md)

+## Testing
+Please see the [TESTING.md](TESTING.md) file for information on how we write tests.

 ## Building
 ### Windows